Roasted Emu stuffed with Kangaroo

 Dont go cooking lamb or beef on Australia day use Kangaroo or Emu our Aussie Coat of Arms.

-Chuck some roo or emu steaks on the Barbie its lean its tasty and goes great with beer.
+Chuck some Roo or Emu on the Barbie its lean its tasty and goes great with Beer and Bundy Rum not just Beer or Rum both together remember its Australia Day you have to get smashed.

 Aussie Meat Pie (Roo Pie)